shivChitinous/seq-al/README.md

 **Aligning DNA and Protein sequences with Dynamic Programming**

  In these notebooks, I implement
- 1. The Needleman-Wunsch Algorithm for Global Sequence Alignment with linear gap penalties
+ 1. The Needleman-Wunsch Algorithm for Global Sequence Alignment with linear gap penalties.
  2. Modified Gotoh's Algorithm for Global Sequence Alignment with affine gap penalties.

 *References*: